- Looking to buy Alphabet (Google) shares from Australia?

 - Learn what to look for in an online broker and how to open an account.

-Want to invest in Alphabet (Google) shares from Australia?
-The rise of online share trading platforms has made it easy.
+It's easy to invest in Alphabet (NASDAQ: GOOGL) shares from Australia thanks to the rise of online share trading platforms.

-Find out how to buy shares in Google, covering everything from selecting a broker to choosing what trade to use.
+Read on for our step-by-step guide to buying shares in Google, covering everything from selecting a broker to configuring an order.

 Check out our complete guide to buying US shares for Aussies.